Good news. It looks like Theatre Three is playing in a new sandbox.

 Still, the important point is that Schimdt’s directing isn’t conceptual.
 No forced or highly stylized acting choices.
 He lets a good cast take off with a good script.

 Darren McElroy brings his strong air of melancholy to the Minotaur, which perfectly suits playwright Ziegler’s efforts at humanizing the monster.
 With every line, McElroy’s Minotaur conveys a tragic sensibility, the hang-dog knowledge there’s surely no way this story comes out happy for him.
 Hey, his mother mated with a bull out of an insane passion.
-That doesn’t exactly portend normal personal growth and, you know, self-actualization.
+That doesn’t exactly portend normal self-actualization.
 And the entire Chorus – from conception to cast – is a low-key, deadpan delight.
 David Lugo, Renee Jones and Randy Pearlman take turns delivering their put-down observations, their reminders of the uncomfortable backstory here.
 They’re a collective reality principle.

 To sum up: The reality here is that Schmidt chose to start his tenure at Theatre Three with a small, quick-footed and new(ish) comedy that plays to his strengths: not hard-edged dramatic realism but a theatricality that’s wry and inventive (not surprisingly, all four shows he’s scheduled to direct this season are comedies).
 Non-traditional casting is also no big deal for him.